 About our orange winged amazons

-We have two female orange winged amazons.
+We have one female orange winged amazon.

 How we care for our amazons